A View Into the Miami Heat’s Local TV Deal

 To give you an idea of just how astronomical that is: It’s roughly 10x the $20 million payout the Heat currently generates from its own longstanding TV rights deal.
 In fact, the average annual payout on the Lakers’ deal is more than what the Heat currently generates in total revenues!

-The Heat is at a substantial disadvantage when it comes to negotiating the payout on its TV rights deals.
-That’s because the size of a team’s local television rights deal is directly proportional to the projected number of television households tuned into its broadcasts.
+The Heat is at a substantial disadvantage when it comes to negotiating the payout on its local TV rights deals.
+That’s because the size of a team’s local TV rights deal is directly proportional to the projected number of TV households tuned into its broadcasts.
 The Heat, by the NBA’s own definition, is a small-market team.

 On the strength of similarly strong numbers, rumors began to surface in June 2012 that the Heat was negotiating the terms of an extension with Sun Sports for the carriage of its local television broadcasts.

-The current deal was originally executed in March 2004, establishing the network as the exclusive regional carrier of Heat games throughout the team’s designated broadcast territory, which includes the metropolitan areas of Miami–Fort Lauderdale, West Palm Beach–Fort Pierce–Port St. Lucie, and Fort Myers–Naples.
+The current deal was originally executed in March 2004, establishing the network as the exclusive regional carrier of Heat games throughout the team’s designated broadcast territory, which includes a total of 2.99 million TV households in the metropolitan areas of Miami–Fort Lauderdale (the Heat’s primary DMA, with 1.66 million TV households), but also West Palm Beach–Fort Pierce–Port St. Lucie (810K) and Fort Myers–Naples (518K).
 It called for an eight-year term, covering the 2004-05 through 2011-12 NBA seasons.

 The rumors were pegging the value of the extension at between $80 million and $100 million per year.
 Although that represents less than half the amount the Lakers are getting from Time Warner Cable, it would nonetheless have been the second-richest local TV rights deal in the NBA, multiplying the Heat’s current take at least times four!